Vigil held for girl killed in Milwaukee road rage attack

 The grandmother of Brooklyn Harris told supporters at Saturday night’s vigil that the girl was sweet and quiet and that, “They didn’t give that baby a chance to live.”

-Police say Brooklyn was riding in a vehicle with her mother and three siblings when she was fatally shot by another driver after a near collision on Milwaukee’s north side Saturday morning.
+Police said Brooklyn was riding in a vehicle with her mother and three siblings when she was fatally shot by another driver Saturday morning after a near collision on Milwaukee’s north side.

-The suspect fled the scene, was pursued by police and crashed his car.
-He ran away but was arrested.
-Police haven’t released his name.
+They said the suspect fled the scene, was pursued by officers and crashed his car.
+They said he ran away but was arrested and remains in custody.
+His name hasn’t been released.

-Police say the Milwaukee County district attorney’s office will review the case this week.
-The Milwaukee Journal Sentinel reports that an autopsy is scheduled Monday.
+The Milwaukee County district attorney’s office will review the case this week, police said.
+An autopsy is scheduled Monday, the Milwaukee Journal Sentinel reported.

+Assistant Milwaukee Police Chief Raymond Banks told reporters Saturday morning that the shooting “cannot become the norm.”

+“Our city is better than this.
+We need everybody to understand just how tragic this is,” Banks said.
+“She was 3 years old. … She had her whole life in front of her.”

 Copyright © 2019 The Washington Times, LLC.